nuEGil/HealthCareDataRef/ReadMe.md

 # Planning
 Build this into a desktop app.

-* Update to work with the ICD codes text files under icd10cm-Code Descriptions-2026. check data directory.
+* Update to work with the ICD codes text files under icd10cm-Code Descriptions-2026. check data directory. --- find the pcs codes later

 * you can do an LLM for searching local database - or do requests on a server postgres instance or whatever (simulate with pi) swap between LLM session and CUDA image session -- can implement pytorch to do some of the image processing OR